 Several measures of statistical performance were used to assess the simulations.
 The following measures used the final classification of the detection procedure, statistical significance for χ2, significance and directional criteria met for SLIPT (see section [methods:SLIPT]), and an arbitrary threshold of  > 0.
 2 and  <  − 0.
 2 for correlation and negative correlation respectively.
 Sensitivity (or “true positive rate”) was measured as the proportion of known synthetic lethal partners predicted to be synthetic lethal.
 Specificity (or “true negative rate”) was measured as the proportion of known non-synthetic lethal partners predicted not to be synthetic lethal.
 The “false discovery rate” (also important in adjusting for multiple comparisons) was measured here as the proportion of known non-synthetic lethal partners out of all putative partners predicted by the detection procedure.
 Statistical “accuracy” is the proportion of true predictions for a detection procedure, in this case the total correctly predicted known synthetic lethal partners and correctly negative known non-synthetic lethal partners.

-Reciever Operating Characteristic (Statistical Performance)
+Receiver Operating Characteristic (Statistical Performance)

-A more general procedure to measure the statistical performance of a simulation is the Reciever Operating Characteristic (ROC) curve which does not assume a threshold for classification of synthetic lethality but demonstrates the trade-off of sensitivity and specificity .
+A more general procedure to measure the statistical performance of a simulation is the Receiver Operating Characteristic (ROC) curve which does not assume a threshold for classification of synthetic lethality but demonstrates the trade-off of sensitivity and specificity .
 These curves (implemented with the ROCR R package ) plot the True Positive Rate (sensitivity) against the False Positive Rate (1 −  specificity) as the prediction threshold is varied.
 An ideal detection method will have a true positive rate of 1 and a false positive rate of 0, hence the Area Under the ROC curve (AUC or AUROC) is a measure of statistical performance for a detection procedure accounting for this trade-off.
 AUROC values are typically frange from 0.5 the value expected by random chance to 1 for an optimal detection method, however it possible for an AUROC below 0.5 for a poor detection method that performs worse than random chance.
 An cancer biology, an AUROC of approximately 0.
 8 is a predictive biomarker suitable for publication but predictors with lower AUROC values may still be informative depending on the context.
 In this thesis, the AUROC values varies widely across simulation parameters and a primarily used for comparisons across these parameters, although they can also be used to refine thresholds for optimal classification.

 Resampling Analysis

-Resampling analyses (e.g., “permutation” analysis) are used to statisically test the significance of an observation without assuming the underlying distribution of expected test statisics .
+Resampling analyses (e.g., “permutation” analysis) are used to statistically test the significance of an observation without assuming the underlying distribution of expected test statistics .
 Instead these are derived from randomly shuffling test statistics or randomly sampling predicted candidates.
 For the purposes of this thesis, this involved randomly sampling genes from those tested to be analysed as putative synthetic lethal candidates.
-This was performed both for testing the significance of pathway composition in the intersection with experimental gene candidiates (section [methods:vennanalysis]) and for assessing the significance of pathway structure among synthetic lethal candidates (section [methods:networkpermutation]).
+This was performed both for testing the significance of pathway composition in the intersection with experimental gene candidates (section [methods:vennanalysis]) and for assessing the significance of pathway structure among synthetic lethal candidates (section [methods:networkpermutation]).

 These were analysed to compare the observed synthetic lethal genes against values derived from randomly sampling the same number of genes as observed by synthetic lethal from among the genes tested.
 Sampling iteratively across many resampling procedures, these resampling-based values form a null distribution that would be observed if the null hypothesis were true.
 Thus the proportion of resampling-based values across these iterations that are greater than or equal to that observed, forms an empirically derived p-value to test significance.